Congenital myopathy: Myosin storage myopathy

+Tubular aggregate myopathy

+Although tubular aggregates are seen in a variety of myopathies, both genetic and environmental, the congenital myopathies associated with genes STIM1 and ORAI1 are known as tubular aggregate myopathy (TAM) types 1 and 2.

 Treatment

 Currently, there are no treatments for any of the congenital myopathies.
 Depending on the severity, there are different therapies available to help alleviate any pain and aid patients in performing varying activities.
 For example, many congenital myopathy patients are involved in physical or occupational therapy in an attempt to strengthen their skeletal muscles.
 Orthopedic surgery is usually necessary to correct skeletal deformities secondary to muscle weakness, such as scoliosis.
 Survival is typically determined by the level of respiratory muscle insufficiency.